AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 You can use a Journey Optimizer connection in Customer Journey Analytics to bring the following additional value to your connection:

-* Perform in-depth analysis of Journey Optimizer data within Customer Journey Analytics.
+* Perform in-depth analysis of Journey Optimizer data within Customer Journey Analytics (by using the **[!UICONTROL Analyze in CJA]** option within Journey Optimizer).

   For more information, see [Analyze in Customer Journey Analytics](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/reporting/channel-report/report-cja-manage#cja-template) in the Journey Optimizer documentation.